emg110/appasa/README.md

 ## Technical notes

-> This repository uses [Algorand Sandbox](https://gtihub.com/algorand/sandbox) therefore if already have it installed please clone this repo beside it (this repo and sandbox ought to work under the same parent directory).
+> This repository uses [Algorand Sandbox](https://gtihub.com/algorand/sandbox) and assumes it exists already.
+> Please install this repo **next to** the sandbox folder in your workspace.
+> Run `chmod +x appasa.sh` in appasa folder to let the scripts run.

 ### What does this demo do
-This is a very simple demo tool built using shell script, Algorand's beautiful goal command line and TEAL 4 (No SDK used) in hope to be extendible and re-usable in future by Algorand dev community.
+This is a very simple demo tool built using bash script, Algorand's beautiful goal command line and TEAL 4 (No SDK used) in hope to be extendible and re-usable in future by Algorand dev community.

 ### What was exciting about this AppASA solution!
 - Full featured command line to experience the power of Algorand in a classic way.